Voyager: MTD-Based Aggregation Protocol for Mitigating Poisoning Attacks on DFL: Background Related Work

-Proposed in~\cite{Krum:2017}, Krum is an aggregation rule who is aimed at identifying honest local model from shared models.
-It relies on a deterministic Euclidean distance to compute vectors and is suitable for scenarios where honest nodes outnumber malicious ones in shared models.
-However, the maximum malicious tolerance of Krum is $\frac{N-2}{2N}$, where $N$ denotes the number of participants in the FL system.
-Thus, with more than half of malicious participants, Krum has a high risk of choosing the incorrect model.
-Statistical methods play a key role in aggregation, with two approaches designed in~\cite{Statistics:2021}, Trimmed Mean and Median.
-The Trimmed Mean is a commonly employed technique in FL that effectively addresses the influence of outliers through the removal of a specific proportion of extreme values.
-And the Median approach involves determining the median value from the shared models.
-Both of these approaches are considered practical and and time-efficient.
-The FLTrust~\cite{FLTrust:2021} algorithm utilizes a reputation mechanism, wherein all nodes initially possess equal levels of trustworthiness and their reputations change over time based on their performance compared to the average.
-Nodes that underperform relative to the average witness a decline in their reputation, while those that outperform experience an increase.
-The reputation of nodes affects the weight of their contributions, giving greater importance for more reputable participants during the aggregation process. \cite{Bulyan:2018} introduces Bulyan, a method that improves security against attacks by combining existing byzantine-resilient aggregation rules such as Krum and TrimmedMean.
-Bulyan initially employs Krum to identify a subset of participants that are likely to be benign, and subsequently utilizes TrimmedMean to aggregate update parameters individually.
+The Krum aggregation rule~\cite{Krum:2017} is designed to identify honest local models from shared models.
+It uses a deterministic Euclidean distance to compute vectors and is effective when there are more honest nodes than malicious ones.
+However, Krum has a high risk of selecting the wrong model if more than half of the participants are malicious.
+Statistical methods play a crucial role in aggregation, with two approaches designed in~\cite{Statistics:2021}, TrimmedMean and Median.
+TrimmedMean removes extreme values to address outliers, while Median determines the median value from the shared models.
+Both methods are practical and efficient.
+The FLTrust~\cite{FLTrust:2021} algorithm incorporates a reputation mechanism where nodes' trustworthiness changes over time based on their performance.
+Nodes with lower performance have their reputation decrease, while those with higher performance have their reputation increase.
+Reputation affects the weight of nodes' contributions during aggregation, giving more importance to reputable participants. \cite{Bulyan:2018} introduces Bulyan, a method that improves security against attacks by combining existing byzantine-resilient aggregation rules such as Krum and TrimmedMean.
+It first uses Krum to identify potentially benign participants and then applies TrimmedMean to aggregate their update parameters individually.
 This approach aims to protect against malicious workers, with a maximum tolerance of $\frac{b-3}{4}$, where $b$ denotes the number of benign participants.
-The The Scaffold algorithm, introduced in \cite{Scaffold}, addresses the issue of attacks by predicting update directions for both the server and local models, calculating the difference between them, and using this difference to correct the local models.
-This corrective action accelerates the convergence process, resulting in decreased communication costs.
-However, the application of Scaffold requires the server to retain separate parameters for each participant in addition to the global model.
+The Scaffold ~\cite{Scaffold} predicts update directions for the server and local models, calculates the difference between them, and corrects the local models based on this difference.
+This speeds up the convergence process and reduces communication costs but requires the server to store separate parameters for each participant.